verhovsky/books-futures-explained/src/0_background_information.md

 threads as of today because of the memory they require and the overhead involved when creating new threads.

-This gets even more relevant when the load is variable which means the current number of tasks a program has at any point in time is unpredictable.
+This gets even more problematic when the load is variable which means the current number of tasks a program has at any point in time is unpredictable.
 That's why you'll see so many async web frameworks and database drivers today.

 However, for a huge number of problems, the standard OS threads will often be the right solution.
 So, just think twice about your problem before you reach for an